Explore Our Campus On Your Own Time

 Robert E. Kennedy Library

 The Kennedy Library is a favorite study spot with plenty of coffee, group and quiet study spaces and 24/7 access.
 You can also access print materials, eBooks, free e-Textbooks and borrow laptops, digital cameras and more.
-The library will soon undergo a total renovation to increased study space and enhance access to valuable collections.
+This summer, the Kennedy Library will undergo a transformation which will feature an energy-efficient and sustainable design, and accommodate new programmatic needs.
+The upgrade will provide improved, efficient and new student study spaces, along with other exciting improvements.

 College of